phthallo/muspixel/README.md

 [^1]: Subject to API rate limits => right now, it refreshes every 25 seconds.
 [^2]: This should work with larger LED matrix sizes, although I don't have any to test it with.
 To accomodate for this, set the environment variables `SCREEN_X` and `SCREEN_Y` to adjust the dimensions.
+[^3]: I swear the breadboard isn't dirty the lighting just makes it look bad 😭